 Our experience, working with several industry-leading companies in this sector is that this is far from rare.
 It happens all over the place, from high volume consumer electronics to FDA regulated products.
 They lack the insight provided by the Retesting Chart found in WATS.
 They simply lack the necessary data to bring the problem into the light.

 You could think that implementing Forced Routing will fix this.
-But unless you have good control of your test systems accuracy you are likely to be wrong.
+But unless you have good control of your test systems accuracy it will most likely not fix the problem.

 How to Fix and Transform a Retesting Culture